aibekdv/medisync/README.md

 # Medisync - Medication Tracking App 🌡️💊

-Medisync is a mobile application designed to help users efficiently manage their medication schedules, receive automatic reminders, and stay on top of their personal health.
-Whether you're juggling multiple medications or need assistance in adhering to a specific regimen, Medisync is here to simplify and streamline the process.
+MediSync is your reliable companion for never missing a dose of your important medications.
+Our user-friendly app sends timely reminders to ensure you stay on top of your medication schedule.
+Set up customized reminders for each medication and receive notifications that help you remember when it's time to take your pills.

 ## Features 🚀